 - At this step the CSSD will also confirm financial information of the parents.

 - The CSSD calculates the new amount of support payments and serves notice to the parents.

 - Once the modification notice is created the parties will receive copies.
 This step may slow down the process if it takes repeated attempts to serve the modification notice.

 - The parents may correct information, request a hearing or consent to the new terms.

-- If neither parent contacts the CSED the proposed order will be finalized by default, based on the terms in the notice.
+- If neither parent contacts the CSSD the proposed order will be finalized by default, based on the terms in the notice.

-- If the CSED receives additional information and corrections are needed an amended notice may be issued.
+- If the CSSD receives additional information and corrections are needed an amended notice may be issued.

 - The notice must be read carefully as there are set time-frames involved in requesting a hearing.
 If a hearing is requested, additional steps are taken at that time.
-Please review the information on the Administrative Hearings page.
+Please review the information about Administrative Hearings.